kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: API Release Preparation for Version 1.0.0
+## Current Focus: Version 1.0.0 Release

 We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and depth key.
 All streams are working correctly in both the application and client API.
 We've implemented a robust notification system for error handling and improved the user experience when the Kinect device isn't connected.
 We've also implemented a comprehensive logging system that puts all debug logs behind flags while keeping essential logs visible.
-We've now extended this logging system to the client-side code, ensuring consistent logging behavior across the entire application.
-We've further improved the skeleton stream by fixing excessive console logging in the example code.
+We've extended this logging system to the client-side code, ensuring consistent logging behavior across the entire application.
+We've improved the skeleton stream by fixing excessive console logging in the example code.
 We've implemented the "Block API Calls" button functionality to enhance security by allowing users to prevent clients from controlling the Kinect while still allowing streaming data.
 We've finalized version 1.0.0 of the client API, which represents a clean break from the legacy code with a modern, streamlined implementation.

-With all core features implemented and thoroughly tested, we're now focusing on preparing the API for public release.
-This involves implementing a modern build system, enhancing documentation, and setting up proper distribution channels.
-Our current priority is following the API Modernization Roadmap outlined in ROADMAP.md to ensure the library is accessible and easy to use for developers.
+With all core features implemented and thoroughly tested, we've prepared the project for the 1.0.0 release.
+We've updated the documentation, built the client library for distribution, and packaged the application for Windows.
+The client library is ready to be published to npm, and the application is ready for distribution via GitHub releases.

 ### Current Status

 1. **Documentation**:

-   - **Note: Documentation for MVP launch is not complete**
+   - **Documentation for Version 1.0.0 release is complete**
-   - README.md and CONTRIBUTE.md need to be checked and updated
+   - README.md and CONTRIBUTE.md have been updated for the 1.0.0 release
-   - Need to add "MVP Launch Ready!" section highlighting completed features
+   - Added "Version 1.0.0" section highlighting all completed features
-   - Need to enhance installation and usage instructions
+   - Enhanced installation and usage instructions
-   - Need to update troubleshooting section with information about the notification system
+   - Updated troubleshooting section with information about the notification system
-   - Need to add detailed information about the "Block API Calls" feature
+   - Added detailed information about the "Block API Calls" feature
-   - Need to update debugging system documentation
+   - Updated debugging system documentation
-   - Need to add information about known issues and their current status
+   - Added information about known issues and their current status
-   - Need to update CONTRIBUTE.md to reflect current development practices
+   - Updated CONTRIBUTE.md to reflect current development practices
-   - Need to clarify distinction between README.md (for users) and CONTRIBUTE.md (for developers)
+   - Clarified distinction between README.md (for users) and CONTRIBUTE.md (for developers)
-   - Need to add comprehensive development instructions for both client and application
+   - Added comprehensive development instructions for both client and application
-   - Need to add information about the stream implementation pattern, debugging system, and error handling
+   - Added information about the stream implementation pattern, debugging system, and error handling
+   - Created root-level CHANGELOG.md to track version changes
+   - Updated ROADMAP.md with the 1.0.0 release plan

 2. **UI Integration**: